Ralpina/Ne-plant-genomic-datasets/README.md

 data/apricot_collection_2019_marouch_v3.1.vcf.gz

 We first generate subsets of individuals, based on the population structure (Q-values) found in Groppi et al. (2021) using fastStructure.
-We are interested in two main clusters (red or Southern gene pool, and yellow or Northern gene pool), with Q-values per individual ranging from >70% to >99%.
+We are interested in two main clusters (red or Southern gene pool, and yellow or Northern gene pool), with Q-value percentages per individual ranging from 70% to 100%.
 The lists of individuals will be in the directory "indlist", where the number corresponds to Q-value for each genetic cluster.

 ```sh